PRP - Platelet-Rich Plasma Therapy

 weeks later to check on healing progress.
 Some patients respond very well to just one treatment.

 However, typically 2-3 treatments are necessary.
-Injections are given every 8-12 weeks.
+Injections are given every 8-12 weeks on average.

 What Conditions Benefit From PRP?